junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Placed on the Union Calendar, Calendar No. 105.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-160.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-160.
+- 2011-10-03 — Considered under suspension of the rules. (consideration: CR H6473-6475)
+- 2011-10-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+489.
+- 2011-10-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-03 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2011-10-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6473-6474)
+- 2011-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6473-6474)